 If what I say and believe is true, then it seems that the monoculture has, as one should expect, corrupted the reasons why we should be thankful and it has (as one should expect) sabotaged what it means to be thankful by making it part of a consumer transaction.
-Consequently, it appears that entitlement and being thankful go hand in hand.
-The more we are given, the more we expect ourselves to be thankful and the more we are thankful, then the more we are entitled to be given.
-Likewise, the more we give to people, the more we are entitled for them to be thankful.We have been led to believe that if we could just be thankful enough, then it would transform our spirits, hearts, minds and relationships.
-In other words, it would get us something.
+Consequently, it appears that entitlement and being thankful now go hand in hand and the more we get, then the more we expect ourselves to be thankful and the more we are thankful, then the more we are entitled to get.
+Likewise, the more we “give” to people, then the more we are entitled for them to be thankful.
+As consumers, we have been led to believe that if we could just be thankful enough, then it would transform our spirits, hearts, minds and relationships.
+In other words, being thankful would get us something in return.

-Out of fear of reaping the consequences of not being thankful enough, we say, “Thank you” and we do what needs to be done to prove we are thankful.
+Do we, out of fear of reaping the consequences of not being thankful enough say, “Thank you” and we do what needs to be done to prove we are thankful.
 But…I have to ask if we are really thankful?
 No doubt. motivation has motivated me to “do” something to prove that I am thankful, say “Thank you” and make a list of everything I am thankful for, but does motivation really have the power to create the heart change needed to BE THANKFUL.

-The AMAZING result of being loved so deeply and freely was that I wanted to give that love away.
+Yes, the AMAZING result of being loved so deeply and freely was that I wanted to give that love away.
 In fact, when I looked around, I saw this love (that was filled with truth, hope, joy, kindness, goodness, patience, gentleness, faithfulness and self-control) was already overflowing into many areas of my life and relationships.
 It’s crazy to see what this kind of love does to heal and help you, and then flow through you and out of you to heal and help others.
 It creates these beautiful spaces in our hearts and lives where we can just sit with each other, just be ourselves, find rest and be thankful.

-I have discovered it is this place of honesty that invites us to be known, accepted and loved, and it is only love that creates tables, hearts and lives that overflow with thankfulness.
+It’s wonderful to have discovered Love inviting us to be known, accepted and loved, because it is only Love that has the power to create tables, hearts and lives that overflow with thankfulness.
 So, today and every day fight the good fight to remember you are loved by God.
 He loves you beyond anything you can know or imagine and his love moves through you to Love like you are being loved.